writetohoney/ai-in-public-sector/syllabus.md

 ### Session 4 — The Machinery of Government: Where AI Gets Made, Bought, and Funded

 The public-administration grounding of the course.
-How government actually decides, funds, procures, and delivers — departments and agencies, decision-making and finance, IT procurement and human resources — and where AI enters that machinery.
+How government actually decides, funds, procures, and delivers via departments and agencies, decision-making and finance, IT procurement and human resources, and where AI enters that machinery.
 Vendor dependence and the accountability questions it raises.

 *Tension: Building state capacity versus depending on external vendors for critical AI systems.*

 *Discussion / Case: How does an AI system actually get approved, funded, and procured in your government?
 Where could it go wrong?
 (ArriveCAN as anchor.)*

+**Diagnostic — Dimension 3 · Absorptive capacity.** *Can it acquire new capability without becoming dependent on whoever supplied it?* What share of technical capability sits with people it employs?
+Could it evaluate or replace its largest supplier?

 **Recommended Material:**
 - [A Guide to Reforming Information Technology Procurement in the Government of Canada](https://govcanadacontracts.ca/it-procurement-guide/) (2022) — Clarke & Boots
 - [Breaking All the Rules: IT Procurement in the Government of Canada](https://amandaclarke.ca/wp-content/uploads/2024/07/2024-06-28-Breaking-All-the-Rules-Information-Technology-Procurement-in-the-Government-of-Canada-for-distribution.pdf) (2024) — Clarke & Boots
-- Office of the Auditor General of Canada (2024).
-Report on the ArriveCAN Application (full report).
+- [2024 Reports of the Auditor General of Canada, Report 1 — ArriveCAN](https://www.canada.ca/content/dam/oag-bvg/2021-2024-reports/documents/parl_oag_202402_01_e.pdf) (2024) — Office of the Auditor General of Canada (full report)

 ---

 ### Session 5 — Building, Procuring & Modernizing Public-Sector AI: Systems, Agents, and Legacy

 How public-sector AI actually gets built and bought: components and "government as a platform," build-versus-buy, "data-aware" procurement, and the fast-arriving world of agentic AI.
-The flagship live case is **Alberta's Velocity White Papers** (2026) — a bold, open-sourced program that used AI agents to review hundreds of millions of lines of legacy code and proposes to collapse scores of systems into a handful, framed around efficiency, security, and cost.
+The flagship live case is **Alberta's Velocity White Papers** (2026): a bold, open-sourced program that used AI agents to review hundreds of millions of lines of legacy code and proposes to collapse scores of systems into a handful, framed around efficiency, security, and cost.
 We treat Alberta as an impressive delivery story here; we return to critique it on governance grounds in Session 12.

 *Tension: Modernizing at speed and scale versus the deliberation, oversight, and rights questions that speed can crowd out.*

 *Discussion: Alberta's figures are the province's own estimates.
 Which of its claims would you want independently verified before adopting the blueprint — and what would "defensible" have to mean?*

+**Diagnostic — Dimension 2 · Self-legibility.** *Can it see itself?* Could your institution produce an accurate inventory of its systems and data holdings?
+How long would that take, and who would have to be asked?
+Alberta began here on purpose.

 **Recommended Material:**
 - [The Velocity White Papers](https://thevelocitywhitepapers.com/) — Government of Alberta, Ministry of Technology and Innovation (2026)